mypyc/mypyc-benchmarks/README.md

 compiled is 9.870x faster
 ```

-This runs the benchmark in both compiled and interpreted modes, and
+This runs the benchmark in both compiled and interpreted modes using
-reports the relative performance.
+the mypyc from the given mypy repository, and reports the relative
+performance.

-Use `runbench -c <name>` to only run the compiled benchmark.
+Use `runbench.py -c ...` to only run the compiled benchmark.

+Run a benchmark first using the mypy master branch and then your local
+branch to see how well your branch does relative to master.

 ## Documentation